ANSWERING THE MUSIC MAN

 “Once a preacher always a preacher (in my case, at least), so the question now was, “Should I preach atheism?”
 When all is said and done, we can’t help being who we are.
 I had developed certain habits and skills in the ministry and still wanted to change the world for the better.
 I am very concerned about our species’ preoccupation with superstition and irrationality and confident that if someone like me can be healed of such delusions so can others“

-I have personally experienced “being healed of such delusions” and for me is was very freeing.
-Others (like Ferrer) are stuck in theirs.
+I have personally experienced “being healed of such delusions” and for me it was very freeing.
+Others (like Ferrer) are still stuck in their delusions.
 In my next blog we’ll explore the reasons why.

 Ferrer continues…